-Historian Anna K. Nelson, RIP
+Historian Anna K. Nelson, RIPHistorians in the News

 We were sad to learn that Professor Anna K. Nelson, a tenacious and effective advocate for improved public access to national security records, passed away last month.